ettzzz/personal_rime_yamls/README.md

 - Windows: `~\AppData\Roaming\Rime`
 - Mac: `~/Library/Rime`
-- Linux: not known yet, but you can use `sudo apt-get install fcitx-rime` to install under debian/ubuntu
+- Linux: `~/.config/fcitx/rime`, but you need to first run `sudo apt-get install fcitx-rime` to install under debian/ubuntu, NOTE: appearance cannot be set by rime's way, needs to setup in fcitx